 Of course you should also specify the smaller subroutines as well.
 You should include the intent and types of the arguments and documentation.
-Commit this, build the doxygen and we can talk about the implications of the design.
+Commit this, build the Doxygen and we can talk about the implications of the design.
 The initial design should be close, but doesn't have to be perfect.
 The main thing is that we can get on the same page at this point without disappointing anyone about code.

 2. Plan for tests.